 2. They Make the Sky Darker and Bluer

 This animation is so dramatically different that I’d forgive you if you thought it was fake – but it isn’t.
 I took this photo in British Columbia just a few minutes before sunset, looking up at The Copilot peak in Squamish.
 When sunlight is coming in at a sharp angle, it lights up all sorts of natural haze in our atmosphere that dulls the blue colour in the sky.
-A circular polarizer cuts right through that, and only shows us the deep blues that we want.
+A circular polarizer cuts right through that and only shows us the deep blues that we want.

 3. They Help to Cut Through Haze

-In certain temperatures and weather conditions, haze is a constant battle for landscape photographers once the sun is a few degrees above the horizon.
-A polarizer can really help you cut through the haze and reveal additional contrast in more distant subjects.
+In certain temperatures and weather conditions, haze is a problem for landscape photographers once the sun is a few degrees above the horizon.
+A polarizer can help you cut through the haze and reveal additional contrast in more distant subjects.
 This is often more noticeable when shooting at slightly longer focal lengths as all that haze stacks up in your frame with the compression effect of a longer lens.

 4. They Let You See Through Water